Kyler Murray Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 - Murray leads Arizona with 3,547 passing yards (221.7 ypg) on 305-of-442 with 23 touchdowns against 10 interceptions this season.

-- He's also carried the ball 83 times for 388 yards and five touchdowns, averaging 24.3 yards per game.
+- He also has 388 rushing yards on 83 carries with five touchdowns, averaging 24.3 yards per game.

-- The Cardinals, who rank 14th in the NFL in points scored, have attempted a pass 54.1% of the time while running the football 45.9% of the time.
+- The Cardinals, who rank 14th in the NFL in points scored, have dropped back to pass 54.1% of the time while opting for the ground attack 45.9% of the time.

 - Murray has thrown 65 passes in the red zone this season, 38.2% of his team's red zone plays.